hellojwilde/hellojwilde.github.io/_posts/2015-07-04-gossamer-two-days-one-two.md

 ## Next

-- Focusing on trying to stand up Webpack and react-hot-loader locally with minimal changes to browser.html.
+- Standing up Webpack and react-hot-loader locally with minimal changes to browser.html.

 Stay tuned for more!